 The ninth cohort of initial teacher trainees started the School Direct course in September 2023.
-There are 7 Secondary trainees (2 English, 2 Maths, 1 Science, 1 Computer Science and 1 Geography), and 6 Primary trainees.
+There were 7 Secondary trainees (2 English, 2 Maths, 1 Science, 1 Computer Science and 1 Geography), and 6 Primary trainees.
 The course leads to Qualified Teacher Status (QTS) and PGCE qualifications.
 Overall, recruitment has grown over the years and retention/employment rates are strong.
-However, ITT recruitment in 2022/23 was challenging.
+However, ITT recruitment has become challenging and funding routes have changed which has led to the decision not to continue in 2024/25.

-.
 Engagement with suppliers, customers and others in a business relationship with the Trust